tychobrailleur/my-toy-compiler/doc/assembly.md

-As I am using `gcc -S` to figure out the code that needs to be generated, this page describes GNU AS as I understand it — usual warnings here: this is my own understanding of it works, it could be incorrect...
+As I am using `gcc -S` to figure out the code that needs to be generated, this page describes GNU AS as I understand it — usual warnings here: this is my own understanding of how it works, it could be incorrect...